duploq/duploq/README.md

 Block-based output shows you all the found duplicated blocks in a hierarchical structure.
 It allows you to see which parts of code are repeated at most.

-DuploQ is based on Qt C++ framework so it can easily be ported across several platforms.